Pair correlation of angles between reciprocal geodesics on the modular surface: Pair correlation of theta[gamma]

 We can now explain the presence of the spikes in the graph of $g_2^{\mathfrak{A}}$ in Figure \ref{Figure1}.
 The function $B_M'(\xi)$ is not differentiable at $\xi=2F$ and $\sqrt{T^2-4}$, while the function $A_{K,0}'(\xi)$ is not differentiable at $\xi=2K$ and $\sqrt{(K^2+2)^2-4}$.
 At the point $\xi=\sqrt{5}$, two of the functions $B_M'(\xi)$, as well as $A_{1,0}'(\xi)$, have infinite slopes on the left, which gives the spike on the graph of $g_2^{\mathfrak A}(x)$ at $x=\frac{3}{4\pi}\sqrt{5}$.

-\textbf{ Acknowledgments} The second author is supported in part by grant CNCSIS PD 243-171/2010.
-The third author is supported in part by European Community's Marie Curie grant PIRG05-GA-2009-248569.
-The fourth author is supported in part by NSF grant DMS-0901621.
+\textbf{ Acknowledgments} We would like to thank the referees for their constructive comments, which led to improvements and clarifications in the presentation.
+The first author was supported in part by the CNCS - UEFISCDI grant PN-II-RU-TE-2011-3-0259.
+The second author was supported in part by grant CNCSIS PD 243-171/2010.
+The third author was supported in part by European Community's Marie Curie grant PIRG05-GA-2009-248569 and by the CNCS - UEFISCDI grant PN-II-RU-TE-2011-3-0259.
+The fourth author was supported in part by NSF grant DMS-0901621.